jakemcc/jakemccrary.com/source/kili.markdown

 ### Driving

 Traveling by car in Tanzania was quite the experience.
 I only recall seeing a single stop light the entire trip.
 I don't remember seeing any other traffic flow control signs.
 Flow of traffic was controlled by speed bumps.
 No matter where you were driving there was a near constant passing of other vehicles (or being passed).
 There seemed to be a usage of blinkers and lights to help signal to other cars when it was safe to pass.
-I wasn't able to completely figure it out but I was pretty impressed with the controlled chaos of driving.
+I wasn't able to completely figure it out but I was impressed with the controlled chaos of driving.

 ### La Jacaranda

-Our hotel was pretty nice.
+Our hotel was nice.
 We had three rooms between the six of us and split the rooms so Jon and I had a room with three beds, Mark and Jessi had some sort of suite with a single bed, and Brett and Alex had a room (I never saw it and cannot comment on what it was like).

 Each bed had mosquito netting to keep out mosquitoes while sleeping.
-The beds seemed to be made out of a memory foam type material and they were pretty comfortable.
+The beds seemed to be made out of a memory foam type material and they were comfortable.

 ### Day 0 (Safari day before climb)

 We took a driving safari in Arusha National Park.
-It was pretty awesome.
+It was awesome.
 Animals were abundant.
 It is best described by looking at [pictures](http://picasaweb.google.com/jakemcc/Tanzania?feat=directlink).

 ### Day 1 (Machame Gate, 1800 m -> Machame Camp, 3000 m)